 A person with a fear of food (cibophobia) often has a very restricted diet.
 Of the clients that I have seen with this issue the most common foods avoided before starting hypnotherapy were fruit and vegetables and in some cases diets were limited to little more than chips and jam sandwiches.

 Needle phobia is one of the phobias that I have helped clients with the most.
 This is partly because it’s a common fear and also because I worked for several years at the University Hospital of Wales helping patients (receiving treatment for cancer) with anxiety related issues.
 This included anxieties surrounding blood tests, injections and the intravenous cannulation procedure.

 Rumination syndrome is a condition that involves repetitive, unintentional regurgitation of undigested or partially digested food.
-Clients that I have helped with this condition were all in their early teens but people of any age can be affected.
+Some clients that I have helped with this condition were bringing food back up after every meal before starting hypnotherapy.
+People of any age can be affected.

 I have worked with many clients on issues relating to self-esteem.
 Sometimes it is concerns over body image which may also include how a person feels about their weight.
 Sometimes clients want to work on being more assertive or trusting their own judgement.
 In all cases we work on challenging the inner critic and building self-worth.

 Many of the clients that I see are experiencing some trouble with sleep at the time of their initial consultation, regardless of the issue that they are seeking help with.
 This may be difficulty getting off to sleep, waking in the night or not feeling refreshed from sleep.
 Some clients have been struggling with insomnia for many months or years before having hypnotherapy.